wjhou/Recap/README.md

 git clone https://github.com/stanfordmlgroup/CheXbert.git
 ```

+We share the [encrypted reports](https://drive.google.com/drive/folders/1hu9rhcsQuGSE0U6BpQ_RpL1r03L9EFax?usp=drive_link) for the MIMIC-CXR and MIMIC-ABN datasets.
+To decrypt the reports, you will need to download the `mimic-cxr-2.0.0-split.csv.gz` from [here](https://physionet.org/content/mimic-cxr-jpg/2.1.0/).

 ### Step 1: MIMIC-ABN Data-split Recovery

 We recover the data-split of MIMIC-ABN according to `study_id` provided by the MIMIC-CXR dataset.
 We provide an example code as reference.
 Please run the following code and change the data location accordingly for preprocessig: